github-education-resources/classroom/docs/import-roster-from-lms.md

 2. Select the classroom you wish to import your roster into.

-3. Navigate to _Classroom Settings_ within GitHub Classroom
+3. Navigate to _Classroom Settings_ within GitHub Classroom.

 4. In the _sidebar_, select **Roster Management**.
 A page named _Add Students_ appears.